bernardjhuang/gamerunnersnews/_posts/2014-12-2-hammer-diplomacy-maknoons-top-lane-poppy.md

 The consequences of the dive are immediately apparent – without his Ghost, <b>MakNooN</b> once again finds himself the target of a dive under his tower which leads to a second death within three minutes of each other.
 Enemy clearly recognized that a Poppy shut down early is a weak Poppy, and do their best to punish <b>MakNooN</b> for his errors, no matter how minor.

 After such a bad start, <b>MakNooN’s</b> first thought is to get himself and open lane in which to recover.
-Notice how quickly finds himself a home back in the top lane once Nien leaves to go group with the rest of Fusion.
-Taking advantage of the time alone, MakNooN quickly double his farm numbers and picks up the all-critical level six.
+Notice how quickly finds himself a home back in the top lane once <b>Nien</b> leaves to go group with the rest of <b>Fusion</b>.
+Taking advantage of the time alone, <b>MakNooN</b> quickly double his farm numbers and picks up the all-critical level six.

 Another important thing to note is how immediately aggressive <b>MakNooN</b> is as soon as he picks up his ultimate – he looks to make sure of it right away and press his advantage, no matter how small it is.
 Moving towards <b>Enemy’s</b> blue buff, he swiftly finds himself surrounded but thanks to the power of <b>Diplomatic Immunity</b> is still able to trade one for one in a 1v3 scenario.